Texas Probate Laws

 Question: What are the homestead rights of a surviving spouse in a house?

 Answer: As a surviving spouse, you would have a homestead right to remain in the house as long as you please, as long as you maintain the taxes, mortgage payments, and payments on construction improvements.
-Texas Probate Code sections 270.
+Texas Estates Code section 102.004.

 Question: What is the timeline for an executor or personal representative to file a probate inventory?

 Answer: Usually, the executor has ninety days from the time letters testamentary were granted, unless this period is extended by the court, to file an inventory of the estate.
-Tex.
-Prob.
-Code section 250.
+Texas Estates Code section 309.051.
 Then the court takes varying amounts of time to review it, and not much can happen until the court has approved of the inventory by written order.

 Question: What documents will a title company require to pass title to my deceased relative’s real estate?

 Answer: In your situation, the title company will require more than the death certificate to transfer title to the heirs, or to sell the property to a third party.
 They are concerned with the dependability of the chain of title on the real estate.
-The title company will want to see documents establishing who the heirs of the estate are.
+The title company will want to see documents establishing the identity of the heirs of the estate.
 Sometimes they will accept affidavits of heirship, if the circumstances are simple.
-Otherwise, the title company will require a letter testamentary (granted to the executor named in a will) an order admitting the will as a muniment of title only, or an order from the probate court establishing the heirship of the deceased.
+Otherwise, the title company will require a letter testamentary (granted to the executor named in a will) an order admitting the will as a muniment of title only, or an order from the probate court identifying the heirs of the deceased.

 Question: May an out of state person be named as executor in a Texas probate?